 It is a potent antioxidant and exerts powerful anti-inflammatory effects in the body.

-Multiple animal studies have found that curcumin reduces oxidative damage and inflammation in the brain and also lowers the quantity of amyloid plaques.
-These accumulate on neurons and cause cell and tissue death, leading to memory loss (37).
+Studies have found that curcumin reduces oxidative damage and inflammation in the brain and also lowers the quantity of amyloid plaques.
+These accumulate on neurons and cause cell and tissue death, leading to memory loss (

 Cocoa is not only delicious but also nutritious, providing a powerful dose of antioxidants called flavonoids.
 Research suggests flavonoids are particularly beneficial to the brain.